gainesaurus/dmbattlr/README.md

 # dmBattlr (in development)

 dmBattlr is the app to help dungeon masters run combat in the popular role-playing game, Dungeons & Dragons!
 Tired of tracking initiative?
-Cross-eyed from calculating damage and condition effects?
+Couldn't possibly calculate all that damage?
+Cross-eyed from all the condition effects?
 This is the app for you!
 Stay tuned!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).